shiye21/shiye21.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulations to Hongxia Li and Zhongyi Cai! -->
+- *2024.3*: Our Paper "A Distributionally Robust Model Predictive Control for Static and Dynamic Uncertainties in Smart Grids" has been accepted by IEEE Trans.
+Smart Grid.
+Congratulations to Qi Li!
+(The paper was submitted when Qi Li was still a bachelor's student.)
 - *2024.2*: Three Papers accepted by CVPR 2024.
 - *2024.1*: Our Paper "Understanding Convergence and Generalization in Federated Learning through Feature Learning Theory" has been accepted by ICLR 2024.
 - *2023.12*: Two Papers accepted by AAAI 2024.